|

 Who wants to know anyway?

-The remaining eight months of Freuds paper image in the hands, pockets,
+months that Freuds paper image circulated in the hands, pockets,

-cash registries and banks of Austrians, I used to create this dream-farming
+cash registries and banks of Austrians, I created this dream-farming artwork,

 translated as The counting of the last days of the Sigmund Freud money.